fluent/fluent-plugin-s3/README.md

 The long polling interval.
 Default is 20.

+**sqs/retry_error_interval**

+Interval to retry polling SQS if polling unsuccessful, in seconds.
+Default is 300.

 ## IAM Policy

 The following is an example for a minimal IAM policy needed to write to an s3